IRCAD-IHU/sight-doc/SAD/src/ErrorHandling.rst

     --log-fatal                 Set loglevel to fatal

 Last, when looking for a specific output, it is strongly recommended to use a log explorer such as `glogg <https://glogg.bonnefon.org/>`_.
-Altenatively, remember you can quickly filter the standard output in this way:
+Alternatively, remember you can quickly filter the standard output in this way:

 .. code-block:: sh